Skip to main content

 View our BA (Hons) Visual Effects student work

-As well as professional skills in key areas of the visual effects and motion graphics production pipeline such as previsualisation, motion design, technical animation, effects animation, look development and compositing, you have a fantastic opportunity to explore and develop your own specialism.
+You gain experience of the whole production pipeline including previsualisation, motion design, technical animation, effects animation, look development and compositing, and develop your own specialism.

 This course includes a foundation year - ideal if you need additional preparation or if you don't have sufficient grades to join Year 1 of a degree.

-We are ranked 18th in the world in the Animation Career Review International Animation School Rankings 2022.
-(Top 25 International Animation Colleges - 191 colleges considered.
+We are ranked 18th in the world in the Animation Career Review International Animation School Rankings 2023.
+(Top 50 International Animation Colleges – formal degree.
+195 colleges considered).
 Find out more at tees.ac.uk/source)

 Download pdf Order prospectus